chickaree/web/README.md

 2. `application/ld+json` ([schema.org](https://schema.org/))
 3. `text/html`

 **NOTE: If a valid URL is not returned from a List, then the content embeded in the the list will be used.
-This is not ideal because permalinks will not available**
+This is not ideal because permalinks will not be available**